olimar718/SchedulerPoliciesAndNicenessTest/README.md

 # SchedulerPoliciesAndNicenessTest

 ##  General approach
 Even if this script is Linux exclusive the approach taken can be generalized to other operating system.
 The idea is simply to load the system completely, because that's when the scheduling algorithm and policies will make a difference.
 You then run any deterministic program at the same and see how much more time it takes.
+For example you can compute the ratio between the normal execution time (when no load is present) and the execution time when load is present.

 ## Required Software and usage
 This shell script requires that you have : *linux-cpupower*, *stress*, *bc* and *bash* installed on your system.
 It only works on *Linux* because it uses Linux only software.